 How’s the Mountain View CA real estate market?
-This is one of the very hottest areas within Silicon Valley and is home to a myriad of high tech companies and is a stone’s throw from others.
+This is one of the hottest areas within Silicon Valley and is home to a myriad of high tech companies and is a stone’s throw from others.
 With a charming and walk-able downtown, easy access to CalTrain, and a vibrant atmosphere conducive to both work and play, it is no wonder that people relocating to the San Francisco Bay Area or Silicon Valley place Mountain View squarely in their target.
 (Also popular are adjacent municipalities: Sunnyvale, Cupertino, Los Altos, and Palo Alto.)

 All that popularity comes at a cost, though.
 Prices have been sky high in Mountain View for years, both for rentals and for home buying.
 The good news, though, for those with property or those who take the plunge and purchase: it doesn’t look like Mountain View is going to lose its appeal anytime soon.

 In this article, which is updated monthly, we will include live Altos Charts which automatically update weekly (so bookmark this page!) as well as monthly insights from the Real Estate Report for Mountain View.
 From time to time I will be adding “in the trenches” commentary to bolster this information.

-Before we dive in, it’s necessary to acknowledge that much has changed since the beginning of March, so this data is not going to be as relevant as it would in a normal spring market.
-This month’s data gives us a view into the pandemic’s affect on real estate, but not the full picture.
+Before we dive in, it’s necessary to acknowledge that much has changed since March 2020, so this data is going to show some atypical trends due to current circumstances.
+This month’s data gives us a view into the pandemic’s current impact on real estate, but not the full picture.
 For more on this, read my post titled Coronavirus impact on real estate sales.

-During the shutdown so far, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM).
-Therefore these numbers will be off beginning from March 17th through around May 17th.
+During the first lockdown order, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM) beginning from March 17th until around May 17th, 2020.
 In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory.
 That means current numbers are accurate while data for those previous months are not.